How You're Easily Duped by Debt Settlement Companies That Don't Seem So Bad At First

 “Reduce your debt up to 65 percent.”

 These quotes are taken from ads posted by debt settlement companies.
 For millions of Americans who are crippled by large debt, it can be tempting to want to utilize the services of a debt settlement company.
 Who wouldn’t want to have their debt resolved with one low monthly payment?
 Or have their debt reduced by 65 percent?
 If you’re considering using one of these companies, though, don’t let the eye-catching advertisements fool you.
-Using debt settlement companies can be risky.
+Familiarize yourself with the dangers of debt settlement companies.

 Why debt settlement companies don't seem so bad at first